MestafaKamal/UKP/README.md

 # UKP
-This is a repository containing different methods for solving the Unbounded Knapsack Problem (UKP)
+This is a repository containing different methods for solving the Unbounded Knapsack Problem (UKP).

+To execute
+node ./fileName